oVirt/ovirt-site/source/feature/networkmaintab.html.md

 1. Clusters - returns all the clusters the networks is attached to (VDSGroup + cluster_network)
 2. Hosts
     -   returns all the hosts the network is attached to one of their nics.
-(VDS + vds_interface)
+(VDS + vds_interface_view similar to GetVdsInterfacesByVdsId)
-    -   All the hosts where this network attached to the cluster but not to the host
+    -   All the hosts where this network attached to the cluster but not to the host (VDS)

 3. Virtual Machines
     -   returns all the vms that have at least one vnic on the network.
-    -   All the vms where this network is not attached to (but attached to the cluster)
+(VM + List<vm_interfaces>)

 4. Templates
     -   returns all the templates that have at least one vnic on the network.
-    -   All the templates where this network is not attached to (but attached to the cluster)
+(VM + List<vm_interfaces>)

 ### Documentation / External references